-It is not necessary for the police to be in possession of a warrant in order to enter and search premises in the following circumstances:
+It is not necessary for the police to be in possession of a warrant to enter and search premises in the following circumstances:

-- To arrest a person for an offence under the Public Order Act 1936 section 1 which states that it is prohibited to wear a uniform in a public place or at a public meeting signifying an association with a political organisation, without permission to do so;
+- to arrest a person for an offence under the Public Order Act 1936, s1 which states that it is prohibited to wear a uniform in a public place or at a public meeting signifying an association with a political organisation, without permission to do so;

-- To arrest a person for an offence under the Public Order Act 1986 section 4 which prohibits anyone placing another in fear of violence;
+- to arrest a person for an offence under the Public Order Act 1986, s 4 which prohibits anyone placing another in fear of violence;

-- To arrest a person for using or threatening violence for the purposes of entering premises (Criminal Law Act 1977 section 6);
+- to arrest a person for using or threatening violence for the purposes of entering premises (Criminal Law Act 1977, s 6);

-- To arrest a person who is a trespasser on the premises and who has failed to leave those premises after being asked to do so (Criminal Law Act 1977 section 7;
+- to arrest a person who is a trespasser on the premises and who has failed to leave those premises after being asked to do so (Criminal Law Act 1977, s 7);

-- To arrest a trespasser who has with him any weapon (Criminal Law Act 1977 section 8)
+- to arrest a trespasser who has with him any weapon (Criminal Law Act 1977, s 8);

-- To arrest a person who interferes with an Officer of the Court when they are trying to enforce a judgment (Criminal Law Act 1977 section 10)
+- to arrest a person who interferes with an officer of the court when they are trying to enforce a judgment (Criminal Law Act 1977, s 10);

 Other than to save a life, or prevent injury or serious damage to property, the police can only exercise the above powers if they have reasonable grounds to believe that the person they are searching for is on the premises.
 In connection to searching for items, the police can enter premises in search of items only if the suspect has been arrested for an indictable offence and there are items relating to the offence that will be useful as evidence.
 In this case an officer of the rank of inspector or above must give their authorisation in writing.

-The Constable can only enter and search premises that the person specified in the application lives in or controls.
-This warrant will only be issued if all the above criteria are satisfied in addition to which the Court must be satisfied that:
+This warrant will only be issued if all the above criteria are satisfied in addition to which the court must be satisfied that:

 There are certain materials that are offered some protection from police search and seizure:

-Excluded Material: Special warrants must be obtained by the Constable in order to seize this material.
+- Excluded material: special warrants must be obtained by the constable to seize this material.
 This category includes business trade records which are held in confidence, medical samples taken to diagnose illnesses and any journalistic material;